MindFlavor/YoctoScheduler-core/README.md

 * PowerShell cmdlets.
 They are fairly easy to implement as they can only wrap the REST API calls.

 #### Nice to have
+* Linux support (via .net core).
-* Tasks can spawn another task(s) as result of their elaboration.
+* Tasks that spawn another task(s) as result of their elaboration.
-* You can create workflows that chain task based on:
+* Workflows that chain task based on:
   * Status (successful, failed, in exception)
   * Constant match (ie ```if return number = 1 then ... else if ...```)
   * Resources available
-* The server can schedule concurrent tasks inspecting the available resources (to better scale in parallel).
+* Fair scheduler.
+Scheduler should pick up tasks inspecting the available resources (to better scale in parallel).

 ## Requisites